 Since the nation-wide lockdown (March 25), millions of migrant labourers across different cities are forced to live with no or minimal finances.
 With most of the factories and other commercial activities being shut due to the lockdown, these labourers have had no source of income to either sustain themselves or their families.
 As a result, these labourers are now forced to walk hundreds of miles to try to reach the safety of their villages during the lockdown.
 In their attempt to get back home, these labourers are forced to walk along railway tracks to reach their destinations because the local administration has not been allowing them to walk on the side of the highways in their attempt to strictly enforce the lockdown.
 Note that, on May 8, a train ran over 16 migrant labourers who fell asleep on the tracks.

-When millions of labourers are being forced to walk several miles risking their lives, the move by a number of states in India to suspend the application of labour laws for the next three years is seen not only as ill-timed but is also violative of several basic rights guaranteed under labour law legislation, and the Indian Constitution.
-The following are some of the labour laws in the country: The Factories Act, 1948, for instance, is to ensure safety measures on factory premises, and promote the health and welfare of workers.
+When millions of labourers are being forced to walk several miles risking their lives, the move by a number of states in India to suspend the application of labour laws for the next three years is seen not only as ill-timed but is also seen as violative of several basic rights guaranteed under labour law legislations and the Indian Constitution.
+Following are some of the labour laws in the country: The Factories Act, 1948, for instance, is to ensure safety measures on factory premises, and promote health and welfare of workers.
 The Shops and Commercial Establishments Act, on the other hand, aims to regulate hours of work, payment, overtime, weekly day off with pay, other holidays with pay, annual leave, employment of children and young persons, and employment of women.
-As per the decision of the Uttar Pradesh government, the above mentioned laws including the Equal Remuneration Act, 1976, which provides for the payment of equal remuneration to men and women workers and for the prevention of discrimination, on the ground of sex, against women in matters of employment, have been suspended.
+As per the decision of the Uttar Pradesh government, the above mentioned laws including the Equal Remuneration Act, 1976, which provides for the payment of equal remuneration to men and women workers and for the prevention of discrimination, on the ground of sex, against women in the matter of employment has been suspended.
 The Factories Act, 1948, which ensures that all workers are provided with certain basic facilities such as clean drinking water, separate living accommodation for male and female workers, toilets etc. has also been suspended by many states.
-The working hours have also been increased from eight hours a day to 12 hours a day, but there is no provision for overtime wages for extra hour work under the new reforms.
+The working hours have also been increased from eight hours a day to 12 hours a day but there is no provision for overtime wages for extra hour work under the new reforms.

-Under international human rights law frameworks, states have an obligation to provide adequate societal conditions that could guarantee the possibility to have access to dignified living conditions.
-But, despite being a founding member of the International Labour Organization (ILO), India’s current labour law reforms, based on the ostensible ground of bringing the economy back on track, have raised serious questions about its commitment to protect the rights of labourers.
-Most labour laws in the country can be traced back to the rights enshrined under the Indian Constitution, especially Article 21 (Right to life) and Articles 41 (the right to work), 42 (just and humane conditions of work) and 43 (living wage).
+Under international human rights law frameworks, states have the obligation to provide adequate societal conditions that could guarantee the possibility to have access to dignified living conditions.
+But, despite being a founding member of the International Labour Organization (ILO), India’s current labour law reforms on the ground of bringing the economy back on track has raised serious questions on its commitment to protect the rights of labourers.
+Most labour laws in the country can be traced back to the rights enshrined under the Indian Constitution especially, Article 21 (Right to life) and Articles 41 (Right to work), 42 (Just and humane conditions of work) and 43 (Living wage).

 However, India’s current labour law reforms fail not only to abide by international standards of the ILO but also neglect to ensure the protection of rights guaranteed to labourers under the Indian Constitution.